Skip to content

 set(CMAKE_FIND_ROOT_PATH_MODE_INCLUDE ONLY)

-Using the Toolchain File
+Using a Toolchain File

 bash